 General introduction of curricula

-Curricula of Tartu Art College are in conformity with the Standard of Higher Education.
-General structure of TAC subjects:
+Curricula of Pallas University of Applied Sciences are in conformity with the Standard of Higher Education.
+General structure of Pallas UAS subjects:

 Basic module compiles theoretical and theoretical-practical subjects, and theoretical study module general subjects which are similar, to a large extent, in all specialties.

 Specialty module subjects depend on a specific specialty.
 The focus mainly is on the visual nature of the environment, including the creation of unique objects and objects produced in small quantities, also photography and media design.